tzmarios/currency_calculator/README.md

 ## Introduction

 Welcome to the Currency Calculator App!
-This full-stack application allows users to convert currencies using live exchange rates.
+This full-stack application allows users to convert currencies using dynamic exchange rates.
 It features:

 - **Backend**: Built with Node.js and Express.js, interfacing with a MongoDB database.
 - **Frontend**: Developed using React and Vite and styled with Tailwind CSS.